 - Products are commercial dishwasher safe and will uphold heat and durability

-At G.E.T., 100% of our melamine dinnerware is NSF-certified, which you can review here.
+At G.E.T., we NSF-certify 100% of our melamine dinnerware, which you can review here.

-We're the only company in the melamine dinnerware category for foodservice (that we've been able to identify) that maintains NSF certification for every single melamine product we have.
+We're the only company in the melamine dinnerware category for foodservice (that we've been able to identify) who maintains NSF certification for every single melamine product on offer.
 Even if we add a seemingly insignificant piece, say a small bowl, to an existing line, it will get and maintain NSF certification.

-Further, that means all factories that manufacture our melamine products are NSF certified.
-We consciously choose to pursue this certification, which can cost around $1,500 per item.
+Further, that means all factories that manufacture our melamine products are NSF certified, offering you 360° of peace of mind.

-Obtaining an NSF certification is something that companies choose to opt into because it goes one step further than meeting FDA requirements.
-This is because the NSF certification process puts individual dinnerware pieces through extreme environmental testing - conditions that go far beyond what would be considered normal use - to ensure product sanitation, design, and durability.
+Obtaining an NSF certification is something companies choose to opt into because it goes one step further than meeting FDA requirements.
+This is because the NSF certification process puts individual dinnerware pieces through extreme environmental testing - conditions that go far beyond what's considered normal use - to ensure product sanitation, design, and durability.
 Additionally, NSF certification requires annual reviews, so once a product is certified, it must continue to meet NSF standards as long as it's in production.

 KEY TAKEAWAY: NSF certification carries with it a long-term commitment of holding foodservice manufacturers, raw materials, and products accountable to the highest standards available in the US and Europe, maintaining the integrity of NSF-certified products.